 It does feel silly as an adult playing out the LEGO Super Mario course, which is why they’re far more suited to a younger audience.
 But Nintendo fans of all ages will still have a blast building a course or playing together with the kids.

 Maybe the only real issue here is one of logistics.
 A smartphone is required for the full experience.
 Either you will need to trust your kids with your phone or make sure they’re under supervision when in use—neither of which are necessarily convenient outcomes.

-Ultimately, both LEGO and Nintendo are on to another winner here, although, adults may find more joy with the recently announced LEGO NES console or any one of these 20 great sets.
+Ultimately, both LEGO and Nintendo are on to another winner here, although, adults may find more joy with the recently announced Hasbro’s Real-Life NERF Halo Needler is Finally Getting Closer or 20 Best Lego Sets for Adults.
 The fact that kids can now play Super Mario without any screen time is potentially a game-changer, so long as there’s room in the budget and on the dining table for multiple expansion sets.

 The writer received the two sets courtesy of the brand